Central Park Theatre

 What made the Central Park Theatre and its owners/operators/showmen so successful was the Balaban and Katz concept (initiated here by design) of presenting films (the same product its competitors had).
 However, they created a unique venue and style.

 “The Central Park Theatre was designed to house by "Presentation Shows,” A.J.
 Balaban wrote via his wife in “Continuous Performance.”
 “It was to seat about 2,000.
 There was a moderate sized main floor and a good balcony.
 These were separated by a mezzanine floor of boxes.
 This horseshoe of boxes was the spectacular feature of the building.
 It was intended to give the audience the feeling of being part of a stage set.
 Added to the usual center one, there were two side stages, decorated like tiny gardens with greens and marble statuary.
 Here, singers (singly or in groups) could appear while the "Silent” was being shown on the center stage.
 Our colored stage lighting was extended to take in the whole house.
-The gently changing colors traveled from wall to ceiling, melting from soft rose to blue, lavender and yellow as they touched the velour of the seats, crystal of chandeliers, and the beautifully painted murals."
+The gently changing colors travelled from wall to ceiling, melting from soft rose to blue, lavender and yellow as they touched the velour of the seats, crystal of chandeliers, and the beautifully painted murals."

 An interesting “Jazz Age” note is that Benny Goodman made his first professional debut playing the clarinet during of the Central Park Theatre’s jazz nights in 1921, according to Ross Firestone in “Swing, Swing, Swing: The Life and Times of Benny Goodman.”